Indooroopilly bus station

-Indooroopilly bus station is a major Translink bus stop servicing the western suburbs of Brisbane.
+Indooroopilly is a bus station operated by Translink.
 The bus station forms part of the Indooroopilly Shopping Centre and is a major interchange for inner-city bus lines.
-It is in a transition precinct between Zone 1 and Zone 2 of the public transport system.
 Indooroopilly train station is located within walking distance from Indooroopilly.

 Services

 Indooroopilly has three platforms.
 Platform A is mainly used for outbound services, platform B for inbound services and platform C for special-type services.